ART CENTER INSTRUCTORS

 Sarah Gray is a local, self-taught artist who aims to transform the ordinary into the eccentric, and to find the beauty and excitement in every artistic medium.
 “I love art for its delicacy and strength; the willingness of a canvas to be transformed to celebrate the human mind, and treasure our imaginations, is an alluring thing.”

-Sarah graduated from The Ohio State University with a bachelor’s degree in Anthropology, and currently works full time for Newark City Schools.
+Sarah graduated from The Ohio State University with a bachelor’s degree in Anthropology.
 In her spare time she enjoys pursuing her artistic passions with her company, Earth Goddess, volunteering with local organizations, and traveling abroad.
 One of Sarah’s favorite quotes is: “Our task, regarding creativity, is to help children climb their own mountains, as high as possible.”-LORIS MALAGUZZI

 Paul Hamilton is a graduate from the Columbus College of Arts and Design.
 Paul is the former Creative Director and instructor for the Granville Studio of Visual Arts, and his resume includes a long list of gallery and museum shows for his painting, sculpture and installation media.
 He is represented by Hammond Harkins Gallery in Columbus,Ohio.
 A few of these locations include the Franklin Park Conservatory, the Decorative Arts Center, as well as three exhibitions with David Findlay Galleries in New York.
 Paul’s work is also in private collections throughout the United States, Venezuela, Mexico, and Great Britain.